Rust Rock Framework

 Ok, so rust language is all set up, now we will have to make a rust binary in order to work in this rocket web framework. type this command in the terminal.

 The cargo new command will make a new rust binary for you to work in.
 The usual cd command will take you in that directory.
-Now you can open your favorite editor and let us get going in this rust rocket framework tutorial.
+Now you can open your favourite editor and let us get going in this rust rocket framework tutorial.
 It took a lot of setting up but now I am serious, we are finally ready to work.

 Open up the Cargo.toml file and add the rocket framework as a dependency.
 The cargo will handle everything after that.